ravisheth/mapsseq/protocol.md

 - QC products via gel, pool based on Qubit HS DNA, and gel extract the 214-216bp product.
 Sequence on MiSeq 150v3 R1:94 R2:73 i1:8

 ## 16S FISH studies
-To confirm findings from the MIST-seq technique, we also perform 16S FISH protocols.
+To confirm findings from the MaP-seq technique, we also perform 16S FISH protocols.
 We base our FISH protocol largely on commonly used FISH protocols, and previously validated probes.
 3 probes are chosen with different fluorophores.
 They target a particular percentage of all known species within particular families listed below:

 `alexa488_erec482 /5Alex488N/GCTTCTTAGTCAGGTACCG`
 Lachnospiraceae 76%